ManifoldScholar/manifold-docusaurus/docs/projects/collections.md

 ![Collection Settings Drawer](/docs/assets/projects/collection-settings-drawer.png)

 :::note
-<strong>Note</strong>.
 If you have shared the URL to a collection and then change its slug, the original link to the collection page will no longer work.
 :::

-<a name="ordering"></a>
 ### Ordering Projects within Collections

 When a collection is selected, a user can adjust how the projects within the collection are sorted and displayed for readers through two means: a dropdown that offers four sorting options (Newest, Recently Updated, as well as forward and backward alphabetization) and the `Order Manually` slider.